 What Researchers Did

-Canadian researchers from Ottawa reported a case of an elderly woman with cold agglutinin disease who developed severe nasal ischemia, treated with a novel combination of aspirin, low molecular weight heparin, nitroglycerin ointment, and HBOT.
+Canadian researchers from Ottawa reported a case of an elderly woman with cold agglutinin disease who developed severe nasal ischaemia, treated with a novel combination of aspirin, low molecular weight heparin, nitroglycerin ointment, and HBOT.

 What They Found